 I am a father (four kids, two each) and a grandfather (fifteen in all).
 The journey of parenting has taught me much about my spiritual journey and our Christian walk.

-For most of my adult life I have served as the pastor/minister/preacher of a local church.
-Since 1993 I have been at Shelton Christian Church in Shelton, WA.
-It has been a wonderful ride.
-As with most things, there were and are good days and not so good days.
-All in all, I am proud of the years I have been here.
+For most of my adult life I served as the pastor/minister/preacher of a local church.
+In 1993 I came to Shelton Christian Church in Shelton, WA.
+It was a wonderful ride.
+As with most things, there were good days and not so good days.
+All in all, I am proud of the years I was there.

 Since 2000, I have been making annual trips to Haiti to work with Global Vision Citadelle Ministries.
 I have served on their board and am a past president.
 My wife and I have taken many people for Washington and Oregon with us to minister there.
 We have done medical trips, pastor training, preaching, encouragement, among other things.
 In 2019 I went to Zimbabwe to help dedicate a rebuild of a clinic in Dineh.
 This past spring, 2021, we returned to Zimbabwe for two months.
 This time our primary challenge was teaching stewardship basics to twenty plus churches.
 We had the privilege to share with the pastors of those churches.
 We also shared life experiences, lessons we have learned about trusting God and growing in our faith.
 On a couple of occasions, we had the opportunity to speak about evangelism as well.